jjordanoc/inspirobot-wallpaper-changer/README.md

-# inspirobot-wallpapers
+# InspiroBot Wallpapers
-Destroy your soul, download app.
+Changes your wallpaper every given amount of time in seconds for a nice inspirobot.me quote.